 Charlene Rocci Stolo

 Art is a form of communication—whether through written words, performance, or visual composition.
-It absorbs the societal climate, reflects self-commentary, and reaches out to connect with the human spirit, evoking responses that may be subtle or profound, comfortable or challenging.
+It absorbs the societal climate, reflects self-commentary, and reaches out to connect with the human spirit, evoking responses that may be subtle or profound, comfortable, or challenging.

 As an artist, it is impossible to avoid the influence of art history and those who came before us.
 My creations reflect a confluence of styles inspired by architects and designers like Frank Lloyd Wright, Frank Gehry, and Charles Eames.
 I draw on the vibrant colors of Henri Matisse and André Derain, the distorted forms of Pablo Picasso and Vincent van Gogh, and the raw, authentic emotions of Frida Kahlo.
 The wood assemblages and box art of Louise Nevelson are the primary influence of the Repurposed Series.
 Even more significant for me is her quote, “I never feel age…if you have creative work, you don’t have age or time.”
-Each influence informs my practice, blending history and personal vision into a cohesive expression.
+Each influence informs me of my practice, blending history and personal vision into a cohesive expression.